Consultation First, Litigation If Needed

-- Successfully preventing a creditor from defaulting on its financial obligations to a bank: Our client, a local bank, pursued a businessman who had transferred title in violation of a mortgage, then sought to avoid foreclosure by filing a bankruptcy petition.
+- Successfully preventing a debtor from defaulting on its financial obligations to a bank: Our client, a local bank, pursued a businessman who had transferred title in violation of a mortgage, then sought to avoid foreclosure by filing a bankruptcy petition.
 The state court had determined that the businessman had acted fraudulently.
 This firm moved to lift the automatic stay under 11 U.S.C. § 362(d)(4), newly promulgated under the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA), therefore avoiding the issue of whether or not the property was required for the reorganization.
 The bank recovered all monies owed to it including default interest and attorney fees and costs.
-Mill Street Management, LLC, U.S. Bankruptcy Court, District of Hawai'i Chapter 7 #07-00064
+Mill Street Management, LLC, U.S. Bankruptcy Court, District of Hawai’i Chapter 7 #07-00064

 - Filing rare Involuntary Chapter 7 Bankruptcy to protect the interests of partially-secured second mortgagee: For our client, a partially secured second mortgagee, we filed an Involuntary Chapter 7 Bankruptcy in U.S. Bankruptcy Court in the District of Hawai’i to ensure scrutiny of first mortgagee’s opaque and excessive charges.
 These were eventually reduced by the first mortgagee leaving our client in a better position.
 In Re Segundo, Myrna Acenas, U.S. Bankruptcy Court District of Hawai’i Chapter 7 (involuntary) #08-00709